imrankhairuddin/imrankhairuddin.github.io/_tabs/about.md

 # MIT License
 ---

-> **Note**: Add Markdown syntax content to file `_tabs/about.md` and it will show up on this page.

-I'm 24 years old.
+Hye, I'm Imran.
+Just ordinary Capture The Flag player.
 Passionate in `CTF and Digital Forensic and Incident Response`.
 I'm now working at a local information security company in Malaysia doing `digital forensic, incident response and splunk`.
 I have strong insterest in `digital forensic, incident response, some blue team stuff`.
-Love offensive security as well as it improve my knowledge and the way I understand how attack works and ease me doing analysis on forensic. :octocat
+Love offensive security as well as it improve my knowledge and the way I understand how attack works and ease me doing analysis on forensic. :octocat: